TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation: Abstract

 \section{Abstract}

-Stereo vision is an effective technique for depth estimation with broad applicability in autonomous urban and highway driving.
-While various deep learning-based approaches have been developed for stereo, the input data from a binocular setup with a fixed baseline are limited.
-Addressing such a problem, we present an end-to-end network for processing the data from a trinocular setup, which is a combination of a narrow and a wide stereo pair.
-In this design, two pairs of binocular data with a common reference image are treated with shared weights of the network and a mid-level fusion.
-We also propose a Guided Addition method for merging the 4D data of the two baselines.
-Additionally, an iterative sequential self-supervised and supervised learning on real and synthetic datasets is presented, making the training of the trinocular system practical with no need to ground-truth data of the real dataset.
-Experimental results demonstrate that the trinocular disparity network surpasses the scenario where individual pairs are fed into a similar architecture.
+While various deep learning-based approaches have been developed for stereo vision, binocular setups with fixed baselines present limited input data and face occlusion issues when covering a large depth range.
+We address this problem by using both narrow and wide baselines.
+Also, with increased evidence coming from the wide baseline, the recovered depth range can be extended.
+This scheme is beneficial for autonomous urban and highway driving applications.
+Thus, we present a model for processing the data from a trinocular setup with a narrow and a wide stereo pair.
+In this design, two pairs of binocular data with a common reference image are treated with one network in an end-to-end manner.
+We explore different methods and levels of fusion, and propose a Guided Addition module for a mid-level fusion of the two baseline data.
+In addition, a method is presented to iteratively optimize the network with sequential self-supervised and supervised learning on real and synthetic datasets.
+With this method, we can train the model on real-world data without needing the ground-truth disparity maps.
+Quantitative and qualitative results demonstrate that the multi-baseline network surpasses the model with a similar architecture but trained with individual baseline data.
+In particular, the trinocular setup outperforms the narrow and wide baselines by 13\% and 24\% in D1 error, respectively.
 Code and dataset: \url{https://github.com/cogsys-tuebingen/tristereonet}.